LittleBlackCQ/Carla-Data-Generator/bevfusion_data_structure.md

 ### cam_*
 In the directory like `data/cam_front/`, there are images collected from the camera sensor.
 The data format is `.png`, start with a 6 number long integer, such as `000001`, which is the frame when the data is collected.
 The images, labels with the same frame id are collected at the same time.

+For detailed setups of all cameras, please refer to `config/bevfusion.yaml`

 ### label3
 In `data/label3/`, there is the information of samples.
 Each line represents an object.

-In a line, the attributes separated by space are `x y z l w h rot_x rot_y rot_z rot_w velocity label`.
+In a line, the attributes separated by space are `x y z l w h rot_x rot_y rot_z rot_w velocity instance_id label`.

 - `x y z` are the 3D location of the object.
 The `x y z` coordinates are a little bit weird in Carla, which is shown below.